 Life in Occupied France and the cultural dimension (théâtre, cinéma, littérature)

 Studying literature and film through the study of a book and a film.

 A personal cultural research project.

 Both AS and A Level French are assessed through three examinations: Speaking (30%), Listening, Reading and Translation (50%) and Critical and analytical response in writing (20%).

 Apart from being beneficial at a personal level, your A Level in French can help with quite a few career paths.
 For those who want to specialise in language, there are teaching, translation or interpreting.
 There are also travel and tourism, journalism and the diplomatic service.
-You can combine a lot of subjects at university with French.
-Here are just a few examples: Art and French, Business and French, History and French, Law and French, Mathematics and French, etc. But even as an engineer or designer, being proficient in a language will give you broader career options.
+You can combine a lot of subjects at university with French, for example: Art and French, Business and French, History and French, Law and French, Mathematics and French.
+But even as an engineer or designer, being proficient in a language will give you broader career options.